DhilipSanjay/CTFs/TryHackMe/Metasploit.md

 ---

 ### Running post modules
-- To determine if we are in a VM
+- To determine if we are in a VM.

 ```ps
 meterpreter > run post/windows/gather/checkvm